vaab/tryton-documentation/user_guide/tryton_client.rst

 * Toolbar: Used to change the toolbar view.
 You can select to show only icons, only text and text and icons.
 The default value will show only icons.
 * Form: Used to alter from view behaviour.
 The following options are available:
-    * Save Width/Height: If marked the client will remeber the width of the columns if you modify it.
+    * Save Width/Height: If marked the client will remember the width of the columns if you modify it.
     * Save Tree Status: If marked the client will remember the opened nodes in tree view.